 On top of this expensive startup fee, there’s also a recurring monthly back office fee of $9.95.
 Once you have picked your kit, you proceed to enrollment, and finally with the confirmation.
 There you go, you’re already a Maskcara artist.

 You are now ready to earn money.
-Just like any other MLM companies, there are two ways to earn money: through retail sales and via recruitment.
+Just like any other MLM company, there are two ways to earn money: through retail sales and via recruitment.

 Earning from Retails